Zoubi/blog/_posts/2018-01-28-Installed-build-of-UE4-with-console-support.md

 	-set:WithPS4=true -set:WithXboxOne=true -set:WithSwitch=true -SavedOutput=V:/UE4
 ```

 One hour and half later, when the compilation finished, I realized that the output folder did not contain any console specific files...

+If you look at what is done inside the **HostPlatformOnly** block, you will notice that all the platform flags are **Properties**, with the same name as the **Options** in the beginning of the file.
+I suppose there is a limitation of the system which makes impossible to override a **Property** by an **Option**.

 I then removed the HostPlatformOnly option, and manually set every platform flag we need to true, and the platforms we don't need to false: